Aliases for TERF2IP Gene

 Previous GeneCards Identifiers for TERF2IP Gene

 The gene encodes a protein that is part of a complex involved in telomere length regulation.
 Pseudogenes are present on chromosomes 5 and 22. [provided by RefSeq, Apr 2010]

 GeneCards Summary for TERF2IP Gene

-TERF2IP (Telomeric Repeat Binding Factor 2, Interacting Protein) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle / Checkpoint Control.
+TERF2IP (TERF2 Interacting Protein) is a Protein Coding gene.
+Diseases associated with TERF2IP include malignant melanoma, somatic.
+Among its related pathways are Cellular Senescence and Cell Cycle, Mitotic.
 GO annotations related to this gene include telomeric DNA binding.

 UniProtKB/Swiss-Prot for TERF2IP Gene